BHP, Rio, Vale launch contest to cut haul truck emissions

-The "Charge on Innovation Challenge", run by BHP Group (BHP.AX), Rio Tinto (RIO.AX) and Vale S.A.
-(VALE3.SA) with Australian mining services body Austmine, is looking for fast-charging concepts that would deliver around 400 kilowatt-hours (kWh) of electricity to truck fleets at remote mine sites.
+The “Charge on Innovation Challenge”, run by BHP Group, Rio Tinto and Vale S.A. with Australian mining services body Austmine, is looking for fast-charging concepts that would deliver around 400 kilowatt-hours (kWh) of electricity to truck fleets at remote mine sites.

 The mining industry is looking to move its diesel powered truck fleets to electric to cut emissions.
 But one of the issues is that current stationary charging systems require lots of time to charge large trucks, which would impact productivity, they said in a joint statement.